haganka/Escape_Quiz/README.md

 ## Future Ideas
 Future enhancements to the site could include:
 * Adding additional locations to the array
-* Switching up the questions a bit and making multiple choice answers to be even more specific.
-The logic will ultimately need to change as well as it's based on a numerical difference in user results and location results at the moment.
+* Switching up the questions a bit to make multiple choice answers that are even more specific
+* Showing the questions one by one with the ability to click through them rather than all on one page

 ## Collaboration
 Please feel free to collaborate!
 I hope to pick this back up in the near future to work through the ideas listed out above.
 If you have any thoughts to share or are interested in collaborating, feel free to reach out.